National Maritime Heritage Foundation: DC Sail

-DC Sail is a community sailing program for adults that provides sailing lessons, boat rentals, and racing on the Washington Channel.
+DC Sail is a community sailing program for adults that provides sailing lessons, boat rentals, and racing on the Anacostia River, Washington Channel, and Potomac River.
 DC Sail was designated as a separate program of the National Maritime Heritage Foundation in 2010 and is overseen by a Sailing Director, Sailors Advisory Group, and executive board.

 Schooner American Spirit

 American Spirit is a 65 ft schooner that is owned and operated by the NMHF.
 The schooner is used as a "floating classroom" and for excursion cruises and private charters.

 Cantina Cup

 Since 2008, the NMHF has hosted an annual sailboat race held in October on the Washington Channel and Potomac River.
 More than 100 sailors participated in 2009.
 The race takes its name from the Cantina Marina, an event partner located on the Washington Channel.